WardVanlaar/e-commerce/README.md

 Ward Vanlaar completed starter code provided by Xandromus as part of this Coding Bootcamp assignment.

 ## Tests
 The App's endpoints defined in the routes folder can be tested for example in Insomnia.
+This is illustrated in this video: https://www.loom.com/share/a0568f1a4db049af9a2f957be8dd41e0

 ## Questions
 For questions, contact me via email (wgvanlaar@gmail.com) or find me on GitHub (https://github.com/WardVanlaar)